mixailom/persistance-issue/README.md

-# persistance-issue
-## Reproducing c3p0 connection pool leak
+# Reproducing c3p0 connection pool leak

+## Prerequisites
+- Java 17 (or later)
+- MySQL instance running in the localhost
+- Apache Maven

+## Starting the app

 run the app by `mvn spring-boot:run`